| Written by Christian Aadal

 But also have a look at these criteria:

-Independent of how the final solution will look like the expectations are quite universal.
-In a nutshell it is all about achieving higher efficiency and transparency, which should result in faster processes, higher quality, higher transparency and ultimately higher profit.
+The expectations are quite universal, independent of how the final solution will look.
+In a nutshell, it is all about achieving higher efficiency and transparency, which should result in faster processes, higher quality, higher transparency and ultimately, higher profit.
+Read more about the 14 things to consider when implementing a Real Time Location System.